razbarda14/Youtube-clone-web-android/README.md

 SECRET_KEY=your_secret_key
 ```

-Make sure port is 8080 in SECRET_KEY is as defined above.
-You can choose your own MongoDB port.
+Make sure port is "8080" and SECRET_KEY is "your_secret_key" as defined above.
+However, you can choose your own MongoDB port.

 **Install dependencies:**
 ```bash